-The term dHCI is the new buzzword in the distributed storage and hyperconvergence space.
+HCI can ease business operations by automating them and transferring data to the cloud.
+Moreover, the term dHCI is the new buzzword in the distributed storage and hyperconvergence space.

 The disaggregated hyper-converged infrastructure (dHCI) is a new model that combines all the benefits of the modern distributed data center (HCI) and the value of disaggregation.
 At its core, dHCI is a design methodology that allows a distributed storage system to scale out the centralized data storage elements and reduce cost by taking advantage of distributed processing power.